Yogi Bhajan: Healthy, Happy, Holy Organization

-In 1969, Harbhajan Singh established the 3HO (Healthy, Happy, Holy Organization) Foundation in Los Angeles, California to further his missionary work.
+In 1969, Singh established the 3HO (Healthy, Happy, Holy Organization) Foundation in Los Angeles, California to further his missionary work.
 His brand of Sikhism appealed to the hippies who formed the bulk of his early converts.
-The Sikh practice of not cutting one's hair or beard was already accepted by the hippie culture, as was Sikh vegetarianism.
-They liked to experience elevated states of awareness and they also deeply wanted to feel they were contributing to a world of peace and social justice.
+The Sikh practice of not cutting one's hair or beard was already accepted by the hippie culture.
+Singh encouraged vegetarianism even though Sikh's are traditionally meat eaters.
+Singh called the hippie youth 'searching souls' who wanted to experience elevated states of awareness and wanted to feel they were contributing to a world of peace and social justice.
 He offered them all these things with vigorous yoga, an embracing holistic vision, and an optimistic spirit of sublime destiny.

 Interest in yoga increased worldwide at this time.
-To serve the changing times, Harbhajan Singh created the International Kundalini Yoga Teachers Association, dedicated to setting standards for teachers and the propagation of the teachings.
+To serve the changing times, Singh created the International Kundalini Yoga Teachers Association, dedicated to setting standards for teachers and the propagation of the teachings.

+In 1984 he started the famous Yogi Tea brand.

 In 1994, the 3HO Foundation joined the United Nations as a non-governmental organization in consultative status with the Economic and Social Council, representing women's issues, promoting human rights, and providing education about alternative systems of medicine.

 Aquarian age timeline

-Harbhajan Singh incorporated the storyline of the dawning new age into his teachings, a case of melding Western astrology with Sikh tradition.
+Singh incorporated the storyline of the dawning new age into his teachings, a case of melding Western astrology with Sikh tradition.
 He proclaimed that "Guru Nanak was the Guru for the Aquarian Age."
 It was, he declared, to be an age where people first experienced God, then believed, rather than the old way of believing and then being liberated by one's faith.

 Inter-faith work

-In the summer of 1970, Harbhajan Singh participated in an informal "Holy Man Jam" at the University of Colorado at Boulder with Swami Satchidananda (another Eastern yogi who has been accused of sexual abuse of his students), Stephen Gaskin of The Farm in Tennessee, Zen Buddhist Jakusho Kwong, and other local spiritual leaders.
+In the summer of 1970, Singh participated in an informal "Holy Man Jam" at the University of Colorado at Boulder with Swami Satchidananda (another Eastern yogi who has been accused of sexual abuse of his students), Stephen Gaskin of The Farm in Tennessee, Zen Buddhist Jakusho Kwong, and other local spiritual leaders.
 A few weeks later, he organized a gathering of spiritual teachers to engage and inspire the 200,000 attendees of the Atlanta International Pop Festival on the stage between the performances of the bands.

 Political influence in U.S.

-When U.S. President Nixon called drugs America's "Number one domestic problem", Harbhajan Singh Khalsa launched a pilot program with two longtime heroin addicts in Washington, D.C. in 1972.
+When U.S. President Nixon called drugs America's "Number one domestic problem", Singh launched a pilot program with two longtime heroin addicts in Washington, D.C., in 1972.
 The program attempted to treat heroin addiction through the practice of yoga and the consumption of garlic juice.